Mizuho and the Equator Principles

 Jun 2013 The Equator Principles were revised, and the third revision of Equator Principles became effective.

-May 2014 Assumed the role of the Chair Bank of Equator Principles Association until May 2015.
+May 2014 Assumed the role of the Chair Bank of Equator Principles Limited until May 2015.

 Oct 2017 Assumed the role of the Regional Representative of the Equator Principles in Asia-Oceania region until November 2019.